wortell-smart-learning/snowflake-sql/Labs/06-use-table-expressions.md

         (
             SELECT
             ProductID, Name, ListPrice,
-            CASE WHEN ListPrice > 1000 THEN N'High' ELSE N'Normal' END AS PriceType FROM SalesLT.Product
+            CASE WHEN ListPrice > 1000 THEN 'High' ELSE 'Normal' END AS PriceType FROM SalesLT.Product
         ) AS DerivedTable
-    WHERE DerivedTable.PriceType = N'High';
+    WHERE DerivedTable.PriceType = 'High';
     ```

 1. Select **&#x23f5;Run**.